nlandolfi/dawn-2/doc/task.md

 A task has and belongs to many dependencies.
 As such a task can be dependended upon by several other tasks and several other tasks can depend upon it.

 ### Task#add_dependency(Dawn::Task task)
-    * Adds the task to this task's dependencies
+    * Adds the task to this task's dependencies, if it isn't already a dependency.

 ### Task#remove_dependency(Dawn::Task task)
     * Removes the task from this task's dependendencies